ApprenticeAI/frapy/docs/topics/autothrottle.rst

 .. _download-latency:

-In Scrapy, the download latency is measured as the time elapsed between establishing the TCP connection and receiving the HTTP headers.
+In Frapy, the download latency is measured as the time elapsed between establishing the TCP connection and receiving the HTTP headers.

-Note that these latencies are very hard to measure accurately in a cooperative multitasking environment because Scrapy may be busy processing a spider callback, for example, and unable to attend downloads.
-However, these latencies should still give a reasonable estimate of how busy Scrapy (and ultimately, the server) is, and this extension builds on that premise.
+Note that these latencies are very hard to measure accurately in a cooperative multitasking environment because Frapy may be busy processing a spider callback, for example, and unable to attend downloads.
+However, these latencies should still give a reasonable estimate of how busy Frapy (and ultimately, the server) is, and this extension builds on that premise.

 Settings